 e.
 The batter must take his/her position within five (5) seconds after the umpire has called "Play ball".
 He/she must have both feet within the lines of the box before the start of the pitch.
-He/she may touch the line, but no part of his/her footmay be outside of the lines prior to the pitch.
+He/she may touch the line, but no part of his/her foot may be outside of the lines prior to the pitch.

 EFFECT: The ball is dead.
-The umpire will call a strike on the batter, also is sue awarning to the batter to take his position or risk being called out.
+The umpire will call a strike on the batter, also issue a warning to the batter to take his position or risk being called out.
 If the batter refuses to take his/her position after the warning, he/she will be called out.
 The warning will be given to a batter only one time per game.
 Any repeated violation during the game by that player, will result in an out being called.
 This rule is intended to help speed up the play of the game, and umpires, while using good judgment in enforcement of the rule, must prohibit the batter from delaying the game by taking an excessive or unnecessary amount of time entering the batter's box.

 f.
-In tournament play all batters in divisions C and above shall start each at bat with a one (1) ball and one (1) strike count.
+Batters in NSA Canada play shall start each at bat with a one (1) ball and one (1) strike count.